-Morning Breakfast/Snack
+Morning Breakfast/Fresh Fruit and Vegetable Program Snack

 NDMA offers morning breakfast/snack for ALL students, pre-school through eighth grade.
-K-8 Student Breakfast - \$1.30.
-There is no charge for Preschool.
 The menu is planned by our food service coordinator on a monthly basis.
 You will receive a menu each month listing the items.
 Breakfast typically includes a fruit item, bread or cereal item and milk.

 Chocolate milk or juice is NOT an option for the morning snack unless juice is part of the menu for that morning.
 Children requiring a milk substitute will have that option.
-The snack will be delivered to your child's classroom daily.
-Your child will play a role in preparing his/her own snack and cleaning up as well.
+Our Fresh Fruit and Vegetable program will be delivered to your child's classroom 3 days per week.
+Your child will learn about their fruit or vegetable and play a role in preparing the snack and cleaning up as well.
 The routine will become part of our practical life experience.